Friday, June 8, 2018

 Detective Inspector Keen is aptly named, as sharp as a knife with an personality edge just as cutting.
 Unlike many of the policemen who turn up in novels where a household is divided into two camps of slavish devotion and bitter jealousy Keen is not created as a peacekeeper.
 In fact, he's one of the more devious characters in the cast.
 More manipulative than Beatrice herself he exploits his role as a policeman during his brutal interrogations with casual insults, personal attacks, and caustic remarks intended to wound egos and weaken the suspect's carefully cultivated facades.
 He's as relentless as he is indifferent.
 All that matters to him is that he find a killer.
 For he is certain in this household of impassioned remarks and fervent emotions that someone has murdered Beatrice.

 Nearly every character is treated to exhaustive backstories highlighted by neat personal touches and unusual details.
-Loraine's omniscient narrator gets deep inside each character and the writing reflects how we are meant to think about each person in his choice of vocabulary which is brutal in its honesty, just falling short of what can become, in less talented hands, the voice of a godlike observer passing judgment on fallible and weak people.
+Loraine's omniscient narrator gets deep inside each character and the brutal honesty of the writing reflects how we are meant to think about each person.
+His style falls just short of what can become, in less talented hands, the voice of a godlike observer passing judgment on fallible and weak people.

 THE AUTHOR: In the author bios on the dust jackets of "Philip Loraine's" early books it was clear the writer was not interested in revealing his real name or letting anyone know much about his life.
 There have never been any photos on his books and his name was not revealed until much later in his career.
 Robin Estridge, in fact, had a more successful career in the movies as both a screenwriter of original work and adapter of other writer's novels.
 His most well known book is perhaps the novel The Day of the Arrow (1964) which he adapted for the screen and became the weird neo-Gothic thriller The Eye of the Devil.
 Most of his novels were a mix of suspense thrillers and espionage adventures.
 And to My Beloved Husband is one of his few crime novels that could be classified as a traditional mystery.